Rebuilt Transmission vs. Remanufactured Transmission

 When it comes to cost, labor is the biggest factor to consider when rebuilding a transmission.
 Experienced transmission rebuilders may average two common transmission rebuilds a day, but more complicated transmissions may take a full day to rebuild.
 Exotic and European models also add more time to the process given their complexity and specialty components.

-Remanufactured transmissions are also checked for quality and tested on a dynamometer or “dyno” to measure torque, power and RPMs, all to make sure that the transmission works properly and meets OEM specifications.
-Remanufactured transmissions also frequently come with a manufacturer warranty that’s good for around 3 years – something you won’t find when rebuilding a transmission.
+A reman is also checked for quality and tested on a dynamometer or “dyno” to measure torque, power and RPMs, all to make sure that the transmission works properly and meets OEM specifications.
+They frequently come with a manufacturer warranty that’s good for around 3 years – something you won’t find when rebuilding a transmission.

 Connect with Reno Transmission Shops Today